Steps so far

 Building up the Galileo system

-The build-up of the Galileo system now proceeded to the placing the remaining satellites into orbit and deploying further ground stations.
+The build-up of the Galileo system proceeded with placing the remaining satellites into orbit and deploying further ground stations.

 The fifth and sixth Galileo satellites launched together on 22 August 2014 – the first of the Full Operational Capability (FOC) satellites – ended up in an elongated orbit travelling up to 25 900 km above Earth and back down to 13 713 km.
 Their orbits have since been modified by making them more circular and raising their perigee more than 3500 km, allowing their navigation payloads to be switched on throughout their orbits.